sura1-0-1/business-development/UbiquityOS-User-Manual/developer_onboarding/getting-started/step-by-step-onboarding/README.md

 ### **Step 3: Select and Start Your Task**

 Now that you've identified a task, it’s time to take the next step.
 Open the task to review it in detail, ensuring it’s a good fit for your skills.
-Once you're confident, use DevPool commands to assign yourself to the task.
-Start by entering the `/start` command, which automatically assigns the task to you and marks it under your responsibility.
+Once you're confident, open the associated issue in GitHub and use the `/start` command to assign yourself to the task.
+By doing so, `ubiquity-os` bot will automatically assign the task to you and mark it under your responsibility.
 To familiarize yourself with other available commands for managing your task, type `/help`, which will display a complete list of commands and their descriptions.&#x20;

 With the task assigned and your tools ready, you can officially start working on it.